 - Consideration, where they’re considering on whether or not to purchase

 - Decision, where they’re deciding to take an action you want, ideally to make a purchase

 - Retention, where they stay on as customers or buy again

 - Advocacy, where they refer others to you and sing your praises

-Choose images that add something to the copy
+Choose media that add something to the copy

 Emotional and power words for effect

-When you write your copy for your post or ad, review it and look to see if you can change any words to other ones that are more emotive or emphatic.
+So, when you're writing your Facebook copy, don't settle for the ordinary.
+Use words that spark emotions, excitement and a dash of pizzazz to your posts.
+Review what you'e written to see if you can change any words to other ones that are more emotive or emphatic.

 Yeah, we don’t want to be like that.